Quick Start with Kubernetes

 Post-Installation Steps

-After successfully deploying Meshery, you can access Mesheryβs web-based user interface.
-Your default browser will be automatically opened and directed to Meshery UI (default location is http://localhost:9081).
+After successfully deploying Meshery, you can access Meshery's web-based user interface.
+Your default browser will automatically open and navigate to Meshery UI (default location is http://localhost:9081).

 You can use the following command to open Meshery UI in your default browser: